autoapply/yaml-crypt/README.md

 you can use `--path data` to only encrypt the values `user1` and `secret123`.

+It is also possible to directly open encrypted files in an editor, decrypting them before opening and encrypting again when saving:

+    $ yaml-crypt -E my-file.yaml-crypt

 ## Configuration

 The yaml-crypt command looks in `~/.yaml-crypt` for a file `config.yaml` or `config.yml`.